fvaleye/metadata-guardian/python/docs/source/usage.rst

 **Workflow:**

 1. Create the Data Rules
-2. Create the Metadata Source
+2. Create the Metadata Source and a Scanner
 3. Scan the Metadata Source
 4. Analyze the reports